KevanMacGee/LinkBoard/README.md

 ###  Features
 - Bookmarks can be added and sorted into topic areas upon creation, but they are also "drag-and-dropable" later.
+- Cards (they hold the bookmarks) can be edited and deleted by clicking the pen icon on them.
 - The app automatically pulls the favicon for any link that is added.
+- Columns can be created, deleted and reordered by clicking the Manage Columns button.
 - Data can be exported into a JSON file, and similarly imported from the same.
-- Columns can be created, deleted and reordered by clicking the Manage Columns button.
-- Cards (they hold the bookmarks) can be edited and deleted by clicking the pen icon on them.

 ###  Issues
 - There are some design and visual inconsistencies.
 (Update: Many have been addressed and it's getting down to the last several personal nick-picky visual issues.)
 - Due to browser restrictions, the bookmarklet feature does not work if you use a local copy of the app from your computer's disk drive.
 To use the bookmarklet, you would have to deploy it to something like Cloudflare or a traditional web server.
+(This will be a hosted service )
   - You could server the local file as a local server, but it would always have to be running.
   - This might be solved by replacing the bookmarklet with an actual browser extension.